kwasniew/hyperapp2-real-world-example/README.md

 ### Development without tooling

-Point your static web server to your src directory and you're ready to go in milliseconds.
+Point your static web server to your src directory and you're ready to go.
+Startup time in milliseconds.
-No bundler, no transpiler, no file watcher etc. Just your web server, static files and a refresh button.
+No bundler, no transpiler, no file watcher needed.
+Just your web server, static files and a refresh button.
 View-source driven development in its finest form.

 Common obstacles: